openshift/sippy/README.md

 Update the deployment config for the historical instance, and commit the results.

+## Local Historical usage with DB
+See the [Development documentation](DEVELOPMENT.md) `From a Prod Sippy Backup` section to restore a backup locally.

+Start the server locally, pointing to the restored db, and set the pinnedDateTime configuration reflecting the end of the reporting period for the historical queries.

+`--pinnedDateTime=2022-08-10T00:00:00+00:00`

 ## Non-OCP usage

 Sippy can be pointed at an arbitrary test-grid dashboard with a more limited featureset.